dougbtv/dougbtv.github.io/_posts/2017-07-18-openshift-ansible-lab-byo.markdown

 ## Setup the inventory for the virtual machines (and grab the ssh keys)

-Look in the output from the playbook and look for a section called: "Here are the IPs of the VMs", grab those IPs and add them into the `./inventory/inventory` file in this section:
+Look in the output from the playbook and look for a section called: "Here are the IPs of the VMs", grab those IPs and add them into the `./inventory/your.inventory` file in this section:

 ```
 # After running the virt-host-setup, then change these to match.
 openshift-master ansible_host=192.168.1.183
-openshift-minion-1 ansible_host=192.168.1.130
+openshift-node-1 ansible_host=192.168.1.130
-openshift-minion-2 ansible_host=192.168.1.224
+openshift-node-2 ansible_host=192.168.1.224

+[nodes]
+openshift-master
+openshift-node-1
+openshift-node-2
 ```

 Ok, but, that's no good without grabbing the SSH key to access these.
 You'll find the key to them on the virt host, in root's directory, the file should be here: